-In accepting an offer of a place and enrolling at the University of Suffolk, students agree to be bound by the following University-wide policies and documents, as amended and approved from time to time, including:
+In accepting an offer of a place and enrolling at the University of Suffolk, students agree to be bound by the following University-wide policies and documents, as amended and approved from time to time.
+Policies marked with an asterisk () indicate that there are separate policies in operation for specific partner institutions, as listed in the Partner Institution Specific Policies section.